unearthim/myceloom.com/essays/essay_3_first_depth_loom.md

 ---

-The word **myceloom** conceals a second layer—one that previous interpretations overlooked entirely.
+The word **myceloom** conceals a second layer—one that previous interpretations have overlooked entirely.
 Buried within the neologism is not just "mycelium" and "heirloom," but something more fundamental: **loom**.

 This is not accidental homophony.
 It is deliberate compression.
 The loom—the ancient technology of weaving—carries meanings that are essential to understanding what distinguishes myceloom from mere biological mimicry.
 Where mycelium represents organic growth, loom represents **intentional craft**.
 Where mycelium is evolutionary intelligence, loom is designed intelligence.
 Where mycelium grows, humans weave.